farnswj1/DDoS_Simulator/README.md

 # DDoS Simulator
-This project simulates a DDoS on a mock server using Docker, Django, MySQL, Redis, and Nginx.
+This project simulates a DDoS on a mock server using Docker, Django, PostgreSQL, Redis, and Nginx.

 ## Setup
 The project uses the following:
 - Python 3.9
 - Django 4.0.3
-- MySQL 8
+- PostgreSQL 14
 - Redis 5
 - Nginx 1.21
 - Docker